-IX PREPARING FOR THE ELECTION
+IX.
+PREPARING FOR THE ELECTION

-A. Notice of Election
+A. Notice of Election.
 As soon as you know that your local will be having a contested election, you should post a Notice of Election on all union bulletin boards and the local's website, if applicable.
-(Election Supervisor Form 11; see copy at Tab 15.)
+(Election Supervisor Form 11 at www.ibtvote.org; see copy at Tab 16.)
 The Rules provide that you must use this form.
 You can post this notice at the same time that you post the names of the nominated candidates.
-Within three days of posting, your Secretary-Treasurer must send a confirmation to us attesting to the posting as described in Section III, above.
+Within three days of posting, your Secretary-Treasurer must send a confirmation to OES attesting to the posting as described in Section III, above.

-B. Ordering Mailing Labels and Election Control Roster
+B. Order Mailing Labels or Data and an Election Control Roster